Quantum game theory

 This theory is based on the physics of information much like quantum computing.

 History

+In 1969, John Clauser, Michael Horne, Abner Shimony, and Richard Holt (often referred to collectively as "CHSH") wrote an often-cited paper describing experiments which could be used to prove Bell's theorem.
+In one part of this paper, they describe a game where a player could have a better chance of winning by using quantum strategies than would be possible classically.
+While game theory was not explicitly mentioned in this paper, it is an early outline of how quantum entanglement could be used to alter a game.

 In 1999, a professor in the math department at the University of California at San Diego named David A. Meyer first published Quantum Strategies which details a quantum version of the classical game theory game, matching pennies.
 In the quantum version, players are allowed access to quantum signals through the phenomenon of quantum entanglement.

+In the same year, Jens Eisert, Martin Wilkens and Maciej Lewenstein published work entitled Quantum Games and Quantum Strategies that explored the role of quantum strategies in canonical two-player games such as the prisoner's dilemma.